latent-to/taohash/docs/running_validator.md

 ## Important Parameters

-- `netuid`: Set to 14 for TaoHash subnet
+- `netuid`: Set to 14 for TAOHash subnet
 - `subtensor.network`: Set to `finney` for mainnet
 - `wallet.name`: Your Bittensor wallet name
 - `wallet.hotkey`: Your wallet's hotkey